 Alternative.
 Visually engaging.
 And, certainly entertaining.
 The Complete Files are unexpected and surprisingly original literature.

-Once again the artist/ author Dennis Balk punches holes in the plastic veneer of pop culture and its money, money disposable aesthetics.
-His work from the past several decades has consistently undermined the categories and genres of art making which keep aesthetics palatable for pedestrians.
-This Double Volume story is a collection of oddities wrapped up in a conspiracy that trembles with originality.
+The story punches holes in the plastic veneer of pop culture and its money, money disposable aesthetics.
+Mr. Balk's work from the past several decades has consistently undermined the categories and genres of art making which keep aesthetics palatable for pedestrians.
+This Book is a collection of oddities wrapped up in a conspiracy that trembles with originality.

 A maverick artist with another engaging tale to tell.

 The Exhibition Novel format works well to contain the multiple personalities of the author as

 well as the multiplicity of characters in the Seven Eleven story.

 A perplexing trip which ultimately leads to many loose ends and conspiracy theories which defy resolution.
 A radical shot in the arm of the high/ low culture of literary aesthetics, to be expected from this long time visualist and story teller.

 If William Gibson, Neal Stephenson, J.G.
 Ballard and maybe Warhol's distant cousin got together in a convenience market to solve the riddles in this pop culture trip, this is the document they’d generate in an attempt to wrangle it all in.
 Not a typical novel in format but it is a bright light in an otherwise dim genre.

 “All men dream: but not equally.
 Those who dream by night in the dusty recesses of their minds wake up in the day

 to find it was vanity, but the dreamers of the day